Press Tours (Notices)

 Now a variety of activities take place at Yanagiya, such as foreign tourists sharing their country’s cooking with local residents and hopeful entrepreneurs doing test sales of their products.
 In the past three years, 20 people have started businesses thanks to Yanagiya, including some who have used vacant homes in the castle town for their businesses.
 In November 2024, a guesthouse is also planned to open using the second floor of the building, and new ideas for international exchange are being made, such as having local residents cook along with guests.

 Inspired by Ms. Ogura, more local residents in the area around Yanagiya have been attempting to stimulate the community.
-A 90 year old woman who lives near Yanagiya is planning to open a gelato shop in late November this year, which should help bring even more activity to the community.
+A 92-year-old woman who lives near Yanagiya, along with her 62-year-old daughter, is planning to open a gelato shop in late November this year, which should help bring even more activity to the community.

 The tour will hear from Ms. Noriko Ogura about initiatives for community revitalization based out of Yanagiya, and tour the building.
-The tour will also visit the gelato shop run by a 90 year old woman and interview her.
+The tour will also visit the gelato shop run by a 92 year old woman and her 62-year-old daughter and interview them.

 5-3.
 Yamaga Bunko: A traditional house which became vacant, renovated into a hotel by new residents to the area